Any property manager will tell you that an unoccupied unit is a daily loss of income. The unit could be left as is. That’s a gamble.

 Laid exactly how it sounds, “loose lay” installations need only minimal adhesive in small rooms; for commercial applications, a full spread of adhesive.
 InstaGrip backing grips the subfloor to hold it firmly in place.

-InstaGrip also comes styles that pay tribute to real hardwood flooring, but at a more reasonable cost.
+InstaGrip also comes styles that pay tribute to real hardwood floors, but at a more reasonable cost.
 You can feel the texture of real wood, while enjoying the natural variations.

 InstaGrip also offers a few more benefits.